-I need to address my home storage capacity problem.
+I need to address my home server storage capacity problem.
 For a while I’ve been using a single disk 2TB Buffalo home NAS with an old 1TB drive attached over USB to back the more important folders up as a local archive.
 (I should say that all my important family data is on my Mac, which is Time Machine’d locally and has offsite backups via CrashPlan.)

 I decided I wanted to spec something that would last for a few more years and decided that: